 You started your role of Alex in The Dumping Ground earlier this year, what was it like joining a well-established CBBC show?

-It was a little nerve-wracking going into a show that had a massive following but also my childhood show!
-But after my first day I was quick to realise that I was fortunate to be surrounded by a great bunch who were all really really good with me and made me settle in super quick.
+It was a little nerve-racking going into a show that had a massive following but also my childhood show!
+But after my first day, I was quick to realise that I was fortunate to be surrounded by a great bunch who were all really, really good with me and made me settle in super quick.

 Did you know any of the cast before you joined?

 I didn’t, no. But I think that was the nice thing about it, going into a completely new environment with new faces.
 It makes it a totally new world and gives you more to learn from.